damisparks/deep_learning/ai_product_manager_roadmap/creating_a_dataset/data_fit_annotation.md

 You can use **[Figure Eight](https://www.figure-eight.com/platform/)** You can create an Appen account by going to their Client Workspace [homepage](https://client.appen.com/users/new) and creating an account for yourself.

+## Planning For Failure.

+You may not be able to train your model on all the possible data points.
+So, you will need to design for **unknown cases**.

+How do you handle cases the model has not seen before?
+The answer is :

+- Design an option with the least negative impact.

+## Planning For Longevity.

+Since real continuous data also changes all the time.
+So how can you plan for long-term success?

+If your dataset does not change, then you can use a static model which is trained once and used indefinitely until an update is required.

+For ever-evolving data, which is common, you should use dynamic model

+- Continuously trained on new datasets so it can keep learning.

+For frequently changing data, you may need to change your annotation job to reflect more relevant definitions or examples.

 ..:TBC